Physics-50/Module-2/docs/week1.md

 $$\lambda$$ (nm) | $$\delta \lambda$$ (nm)
 ----------- | ----------------
 658	|18
-672|	7
+653|	7
-683	| 4
+656	| 4
-694| 	7
+649| 	7
-719|	8
+650|	8

-We are all using the same materials, so why don't our results agree?!?!
-Well, as you have just seen for yourself, the value of $$x$$ (and therefore ultimately the calculated wavelength) can be shifted in a systematic manner if important parameters are not reset before each trial.
+They were all using the same materials, so why don't their results agree?!?!
+Well, as you have just seen for yourself, the value of $$x$$ (and therefore ultimately the calculated wavelength) can be shifted in a systematic manner if important parameters are slightly off.
+These parameters should be set as close to their ideal values as possible, but this should also be redone before each trial.
 [Recall](https://physics-50.github.io/Module-2/week3){:target="_blank"} that resetting these parameters randomizes their impact on $$x$$, which averages out the shift.

 Because systematic errors are so important in experimental research, we want you to do a careful study of one dominant source of systematic error in $$x$$.
 This study will ultimately be presented as part of a sequence of figures for your Module 2 deliverable.